cbonoz/fintech19/README.md

 Concept:

 Underwriters are well-familiar with parsing through CSV's and attempting to extract the most promising quotes - but often times there is large variance and opportunities.
+Insurlytics analyzes collections of quotes to determine and float the most promosing quotes to the top of the underwriter's attention list.

 ### How to run
 From the home directory of the project.